-System Component Estimated Cost (2017 CAD\$)
+System Component timated Cost 2017 CAD\$)

 Collection System \$ 55,211,000

-Treatment System \$ 61,381,50
+Treatment System 61,381,500

 Outfall \$ 1,606,760

 Total \$ 118,199,260

-It is recommended that the municipal system capital cost e shared between the existing communities and developers, based on capacity/flow proportioning.
+It is recommended that the municipal system capital cost be shared between the existing communities and developers, based on capacity/flow proportioning.
 However, it is recognised that system capital cost sharing will also depend on project financing and implementation.